 - Russian Flagship Program

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
+Study abroad is an important part of undergraduate education in an increasingly interconnected world.
 Central Eurasian Studies students often pursue language study and other coursework through the following exchange programs:

 - Bogazici University (Turkey)